 A portion of the 2nd floor is designated as a Quiet Zone; please minimize conversations and take cell phone calls away from this area.
 Because the Circulation Desk and the computer workstations are interactive areas, a moderate level of noise should be expected.
 The art gallery is a gathering place for art openings and other events, and a moderate level of noise should be expected during these events.

 The 3rd floor is the designated silent study area.
 Please take conversations and cell phone calls outside.
 Library users who wish to work in groups should use the Learning Commons.
-The Learning Assistance Center (LAC) offers tutoring and hosts classes and other learning sessions in the Multimedia Instructional Center (MIC).
-A moderate level of noise should be expected in the LAC and in the MIC.
+The Rattler Success Center (RSC) offers advising, tutoring, and hosts classes and other learning sessions in the Multimedia Instructional Center (MIC).
+A moderate level of noise should be expected in the RSC and in the MIC.

 Cell phone use in the Blume Library

 Cell phone may be used in the 1st Floor Learning Commons or on the Blume Library porches.
 Please be considerate of others when using cell phones.
 Turn phones to mute or vibrate when not in use.